Construction of the Second Avenue Subway: 2010s contracts and studies

-Early 2020s contracts
+Mid-2020s contracts and groundbreaking

 Land acquisition for Phase 2 started in April 2022.
 Fifteen properties would have to be seized for the extension.
 In April 2023, it was reported that the MTA had filed paperwork indicating plans to use eminent domain in order to acquire certain properties along the route.
 The MTA began soliciting bids in July 2023 for the first Phase 2 construction contract, which involved utility relocations.
 That October, the federal government announced a $3.4 billion grant for the construction of Phase 2.
 At the time, Phase 2 was set to open in early 2032.
 A contract for utility relocations between 105th and 110th Streets was awarded in January 2024, with work set to begin that March.
 The MTA also stated it would reduce the cost of Phase 2 by at least $1 billion by reducing station sizes and reusing the existing tunnels.
 The MTA had awarded an $182 million contract to relocate utilities.
 The MTA sued three landowners in August 2024, alleging that the landowners were refusing to allow the MTA to conduct pre-construction surveys for Phase 2 of the subway.
 That December, the agency awarded a $182 million contract for Phase 2's construction to Tectonic Engineering.

 In 2025, the MTA began soliciting bids for the design and construction of Phase 2.
 That March, the MTA indicated hired a joint venture of AECOM and HNTB to serve as Phase 2's consultant for $186 million.
 The same month, the MTA increased the Design Consultant's contract, a joint venture of WSP Global and STV, to $255 million to advance the design for Contract 4 from preliminary to detailed design due to the change in delivery model from design-build to design-bid-build.
 In August 2025, the MTA board awarded a $1.97 billion contract to Connect Plus Partners, a joint venture between Halmar International and FCC Construction, for the construction of the 125th Street station shell, reconstruction of the existing tunnel near the 116th Street station, and new tunnels between Second Avenue–120th Street and Lenox Avenue–125th Street.
 The MTA filed plans to acquire more property that September, and it awarded a design contract for the tunnels north of 120th Street to COWI A/S that month.

-Work on the tunnels themselves could not begin until 2027, as new tunnel boring machines had to be imported from Germany.
-In contrast to the Phase 1 TBMs, the new TBMs would spray the tunnels' concrete lining while digging the tunnels.